 If you want to learn more about our academy, please click www.rgisi.ru

-The Russian State Institute of Performing Arts organizes various international festivals, conferences and competitions.
+The St. Petersburg State Institute of Performing Arts organizes various international festivals, conferences and competitions.
 International students and teachers are warmly welcome to participate in the following:

 “Singing mask” is an annual competition of drama singing skills among actors.
 Various nominations include solo and ensemble singing that takes the form of small theatre performances.
 Students from Poland, Germany, Latvia, France and China have been among laureates of the competition in previous years.
 “Singing mask” takes place at the end of April and culminates with the Grand Concert on the stage of Student’s Theatre.